wurthless-elektroniks/elpiss/readme.md

 the contents of your xeBuild directory and CB_B 7378 will be used when making Falcon builds.
 (J-Runner uses the Falcon bootloaders for Xenon Glitch2 builds.)

+**If you choose to use the jank approach, remember to back up the existing xeBuild directory first.** If you keep the contents in place, then 7378 will be used for Falcon builds.
+The RGH1.2 timing files aren't tuned for it, so you will get slower boots on Falcon, if the system even boots at all.
+The jank files are only provided so that they can be used until J-Runner supports 7378 properly.

 ## Okay, cool.
 When can we expect this to be widely supported/added to J-Runner?

 When enough people test it and any bugs that exist are fixed.
 I only have one Elpis, and thank the good